Jawa-San/Portfolio/README.md

 This JavaScript website showcases my programming experience.
-I coded it myself and learned many things along the way.
+I built it myself and gained a lot of React.js experience along the way.
 Please check it out. https://jawa-san.github.io/Portfolio/